 At 3 months, your assessing trainer will do an email or phone call follow-up to make sure you and your dog are on the right track.
 No cost, unless you require a training session.

 At 6 months, you will be required to have an individual training session with the trainer.
-Charged at the current session rate
+Charged at the current hourly rate

 At 12 months, you will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
-Charged at the current session rate.
+Charged at the current hourly rate.

 At 18 months, you will be required to have an individual training session.
-Charged at the current session rate.
+Charged at the current hourly rate.

 At 24 months, you and your dog will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
-Charged at the current session rate.
+Charged at the current hourly rate.

 At 12 monthly intervals, you will be required to run a mock-PAT with Paws for Assistance Dog Training.
 Charged at the current PADT hourly rate.